MicrosoftDocs/dataexplorer-docs/data-explorer/tools-integrations-overview.md

 ### Azure Data Explorer ingestion tools

-* [LightIngest](lightingest.md) - Help utility for ad-hoc data ingesting into Azure Data Explorer
+* [LightIngest](https://github.com/Azure/Kusto-Lightingest/blob/main/README.md): a command-line utility for ad-hoc data ingestion into Azure Data Explorer.
+For more information, see [Use LightIngest to ingest data](lightingest.md).
 * Ingestion wizard: [overview](./ingest-data-wizard.md) and ingest data [from a container to a new table](/azure/data-explorer/ingest-from-container) or [from a local file to an existing table](/azure/data-explorer/ingest-from-local-file)